labgem/pangenomeNEM/README.rst

 		...

 The tsv format is the one returned by MMseqs2 (https://github.com/soedinglab/MMseqs2) and can be used directly as PPanGGOLiN input (in MMseqs2, the gene families name (first column) is the name of the median gene of the families).
-All the gene ids found in the gff files must be associated to a gene families even the sigletons exepting if the flag --infere-singleton is used.
-Indeed, in this case singleton will be autocally dectected directly in the gff files (the family id will be the gene id).
+All the gene IDs found in the gff files must be associated to a gene families even the singletons excepting if the flag --infere-singletons is used.
+Indeed, in this case singleton will be autocally dectected directly in the gff files (the family ID will be the gene ID).

 Reserved word
 ----------